systemd/systemd/docs/ARCHITECTURE.md

 corresponding module.
 While most of the tests can be ran by any user, some require privileges, and will attempt to clearly log about what they need (mostly in the form of effective capabilities).
-These tests are self-contained, and generally safe to run on a host without side effects.
+These tests are self-contained, and generally safe to run on the host without side effects.

-Ideally, every module in `src/basic/` and `src/shared/` should have a corresponding unit test under `src/test/`, which exercises every helper function.
+Ideally, every module in `src/basic/` and `src/shared/` should have a corresponding unit test under `src/test/`, exercising every helper function.

 # Integration Tests